Israel travel advice

 Do not photograph anything related to the military or to government buildings, especially bridges, canals or anything that could be deemed as having strategic significance.
 It’s also always good to ask people’s permission before photographing them.

 Smoking in public is generally banned in Israel, though some restaurants may have a separate smoking area.

 Our certified country specialists can advise on any safety concerns you may have.
 For current information, please refer to the State Department website.

 You'll find temperature and rainfall information, together with a month-by-month guide on visiting, on our guide for when to go to Israel.

-5 hours 20 upwards, dependent on airline (Dublin to Tel Aviv)
+10 hours 30 upwards dependent on airline (New York to Tel Aviv)